creativesoftworks/ansible_cis_redhat/README.md

 ### What are these benchmarks?
 The [Center for Internet Security](http://www.cisecurity.org/) publishes [security benchmarks](http://benchmarks.cisecurity.org/) for various systems.
 Refer to the CIS site as the authoritative site for anything regarding these benchmarks.
 You can join their community and contribute to the security benchmarks project.

-***Please be aware that I'm not affiliated with CIS in any way and the data in this repository has absolutely no relation to CIS.***

 ### What does this playbook do?
 The playbook will attempt to configure your system to meet as many of the CIS security benchmarks as possible.
 Any benchmarks marked as "not scored" or benchmarks that are only checks will be skipped.